donaldafeith/DBot/README.md

 -   **Dynamic Learning**: The chatbot is equipped with a learning mechanism, enabling continuous improvement over time.
 Through interactions with users, it enhances its responses and self-thinking capabilities.

 -   **Flexible Deployment**: You have the freedom to deploy the chatbot across various platforms, including web applications, messaging services, or integrate it seamlessly into your existing software.

+This software is currently being developed.
+Star the repository and follow for more updates.